Vangmay/jsPsych/README.md

 - Open [localhost:9000](http://localhost:9000/) in your browser.
 - Import `.jzip` file in Jatos GUI and run the experiment.

 After finishing the experiment, there should be an entry of result in _Study Results_ in local Jatos GUI.
-If the state of the result is marked as FINISHED and the message contains data, it means Jatos can now manage the experiment.
+If the experiment ends up with a Prolific link, the state of the Jatos result is marked as FINISHED and the message contains data, it means Jatos can now manage the experiment.

 #### Hosting Jatos in a server
 In this project, DigitalOcean is used to host Jatos.
 However, you may use other cloud providers as AWS, Google Cloud, Azure etc. Here are the steps: